By Bridget Rathsack, Program Manager and Eric Zweber, Sr Project Manager, WSB

 Bringing an Equity Lens to Different Types of Projects

-Equity capacity building can be brought into many kinds of projects and there are three big categories to consider when thinking about advancing equity:
+Equity capacity building can be brought into may kinds of projects and there are three big categories to consider when thinking about advancing equity using the Infrastructure Bill:

 - Improving access and accessibility to infrastructure for people of all abilities; including public transit, transportation access, and modifying infrastructure to meet current standards and management best practices.